 The Company computes earnings per share using the two-class method, an earnings allocation formula that determines earnings per share for common stock and participating securities according to dividends declared and participation rights in undistributed earnings, when that method results in a more dilutive effect than the Treasury method.
-The Company's unvested grants of restricted stock contain non-forfeitable rights to dividends and are treated as participating securities and included in the computation of basic earnings per share.
+The Company's unvested grants of restricted stock granted prior to 2014 contained non-forfeitable rights to dividends and are treated as participating securities and included in the computation of basic earnings per share.
 The Company calculates basic earnings per share by dividing net income available to common shareholders by the weighted average number of shares outstanding for the reporting period.
 Diluted earnings per share is computed similarly, except that it reflects the potential dilutive impact that would occur if dilutive securities were exercised into common shares.
+Shares of restricted stock granted in 2014 are not considered participating securities because any dividends declared will be forfeited if the grantee leaves before the stock is vested.
 Potential common shares are not included in the denominator of the diluted earnings per share calculation when inclusion of such shares would be anti-dilutive or performance conditions are not met.